Hawkes Pharmacy: Description and history

 The Hawkes Pharmacy building is located on the west side of Main Street (United States Route 1A) in the heart of the village center of York Beach, a summer resort village on the coast of northern York, Maine.
 It is a two-story wood frame structure, with a roofline that has three large gables on the (east-facing) front and two on the south.
 These gables are all decorated with Tudor Revival half-timbering, vergeboard in the eaves, and finials at the peaks.
 The central gable on the front has an arch at its center, with a balcony projecting over the building's front entrance.
 On the ground floor there are two storefronts.

-The building was constructed in 1902 by Wilson and Ralph Hawkes, a father-son pair the elder of whom had operate a pharmacy in York Beach since 1899.
+The building was constructed in 1902 by Wilson and Ralph Hawkes, a father-son pair the elder of whom had operated a pharmacy in York Beach since 1899.
 The building initially housed the pharmacy in one storefront, and a dry goods store in the other, with the proprietor living upstairs.
 Ralph Hawkes continued to operate the pharmacy until the 1940s, when a fire extensively damaged the interior.
 The building was rehabilitated in the 1900s, with the upstairs converted into small hotel.
 The building is the only known non-residential design of architect Fred Watson, who moved to York Beach from New York City in 1899.